 We have a café where you can buy tea/coffee/juice and delicious homebakes.
 Ask museum assistant for more information about allergies.

-If you would like a more substantial meal, Isle Eat is a café at the North end of Yell (Gutcher) and LJs diner is open in Mid Yell parking shared with Yell Leisure Centre and Mid Yell Junior High School.
+If you would like a more substantial meal, The Hillshop & Isle Eat café and LJs diner are both in Mid Yell.
+LJs shares parking with Yell Leisure Centre and Mid Yell Junior High School.
 Further afield Frankies fish and chip shop is available in Brae (north mainland) or Victorias Vintage Tearooms in Unst.

 15) I lost something when visiting the museum